- Nom Nom Dog Food Subscription Review - November 7, 2023

 Pet Acoustics have created this collar to play tunes that appeal to a dog’s sense of hearing.
 Remember, canines hear things on vastly different frequencies to humans, and this helps for pups with a noise phobia.

 The collar’s speaker is designed to sit just behind a dog’s neck, so they can hear the soothing music easily and clearly.
-For pets who have a hard time
+For pets who have a hard time dealing with thunder or fireworks, this collar almost immediately has an effect on reducing stress.

 - Very organic, using sound as therapy